jmalonda12/joshs-megr2156-portfolio/docs/assignments/A03/index.md

 ## 14. Pin-Hole Stress Concentration

 The assignment also required consideration of the stress concentration caused by a pin hole in a bar under tension.

 A transverse hole creates a local increase in stress around the edge of the hole.

-For the stress-concentration estimate, the stress concentration factor (**Kₜ**) can be used with the nominal stress:
+For the stress-concentration estimate, the stress concentration factor, **Kt**, can be used with the nominal stress:

-**σ_peak = Kₜ × σ_nominal**
+**σpeak = Kt × σnominal**

 The assignment references a flat-bar transverse-hole stress-concentration chart.

 Since the primary CAD model for this assignment uses a circular bar, the flat-bar chart does not exactly represent the cylindrical geometry.
 Therefore, this calculation is treated as an engineering approximation rather than an exact stress concentration for the cylindrical bar.

 For a representative ratio of: